kittukunal/expense-track-frontend/README.md

 npm run dev
 ```

-- The development server will start running at http://localhost:8080, and you can access Spend Smart in your web browser.
+- The development server will start running at http://localhost:8080, and you can access in your web browser.

 <hr/>